AndrewPoppe/REDCap-PRO/README.md

 3. **Register:** A staff member of the study registers a participant with **REDCapPRO**
    * The participant is registered system-wide.
 They use the same username and password for all REDCapPRO surveys in this REDCap system regardless of which REDCap project the survey belongs to.
 4. **Enroll:** The study staff member then enrolls the participant in this particular REDCap project
 5. Survey invitations can then be sent to the participant using REDCap survey distribution tools like normal.
-Participants will need to log in with their **REDCapPRO** username and password to access the survey.
+Participants will be required to **log in** with their **REDCapPRO** username (or email address) and password to access the survey.
 Because the login credentials are not tied to a specific record, public surveys are compatible with **REDCapPRO**.

 ### What is the process like for participants?
 * Upon registration with **REDCapPRO**, the participant will receive an email with a